nhost/nhost/CONTRIBUTING.md

 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template to review the changes efficiently.

+## Code of Conduct

+We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
+By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/nhost/nhost/blob/main/CODE_OF_CONDUCT.md).